Alexander-Hjelm/gpt-prompt-recipes/produce-a-script.md

-Substitute the variables inside the prompt with the following values:
+Substitute the variables in all text after the token "$BEGIN PROMPT$". with the following values:

 $(language)              = Powershell
 $(requirements)          =